-It’s not exactly breaking news that Americans eat too much sugar.
+It’s not exactly breaking news that people in the United States eat too much sugar.
 And a growing body of scientific evidence attests to the harm excess sugar consumption does to our health.

 One promising strategy for breaking our national sugar addiction is to help young children learn healthy eating habits—with appropriately low levels of added sugar—while their tastes are still developing.
 Federal policies based on the scientific consensus about added sugar risk could provide crucial support for parents in this effort.
 But these policies are currently falling short in several important ways.
 And the food industry, which helped to engineer this policy shortfall, is exploiting it with marketing aimed squarely at kids—especially children of color.

 The sugar deluge and how it harms kids

 To get a sense of the magnitude of the problem, consider this: a 2010 study found that over 90 percent of children ages two through eight get more than half of their daily calories from added sugars.
 That's five times the 10 percent limit that the Department of Health and Human Services (HHS) and Department of Agriculture (USDA) have recommended.